 Studying cancer risk factors requires skills in the areas of cancer biology, cancer genetics, and cancer epidemiology.
-Experts from these areas will teach in this course.
+Experts from these areas participated in this course.

-The SIOPE Course on “Childhood Cancer: Causes and Epidemiology” covers topics including:
+The SIOPE Course on “Childhood Cancer: Causes and Epidemiology” covered topics including:

 - Predisposition to cancer